tuckduck/tictactoe/README.md

 board_analysis Class handles the win-condition checking and determines AI moves. incoming_move method operates upon member variables to reflect a particular move made by a player.
 These member variables allow for quick win-checking and AI moves.
 Minimal iteration/recursion is used to avoid messey code and optimize performance.

-Strategy Credits to Kevin Crowley Robert S. Siegler in their paper on "Flexible Strategy Use in Young Children's Tic-Tac-Toe" PDF pg.
+Strategy credits to Kevin Crowley and Robert S. Siegler in their paper on "Flexible Strategy Use in Young Children's Tic-Tac-Toe"
+PDF pg.
 6, Original Publication pg.
 536 - https://onlinelibrary.wiley.com/doi/abs/10.1207/s15516709cog1704_3